aaron-grahn/pv/README.md

 Edit config.mk and config.cpp to conform to your installation, and then build with `make`, and install with `make install`.

+# Usage

+## pv -v

+Displays the version of pv.

+## pv init

+Initializes the store, by generating a random master key and a random salt value, and encrypting the master key with a key derived from the user passphrase.

+The user passphrase is never stored, even in an encrypted form.

+## pv change

+Changes the user passphrase by decrypting the master key using the old passphrase, and encrypting it using the new passphrase.
+The master key, encrypted under the old passphrase, is stored in a backup file.

+## pv add {site}

+Generates a random block from which to derive the password for the provided site.
+This block is encrypted under the master key for storage.
+The file in which it is stored is named by hashing the provided site together with the random salt value, and encoding this hash.

+## pv get {site}

+Retrieves, decrypts, encodes, and outputs the password for the provided site.

 # Algorithms

 pv makes use of a cipher M' = E\_k(M), M = D\_k(M'); and a hash H(M).